rstodden/DEPlain/B__Document-level_Corpus/DEplain-web-doc/README.md

 #### Licensing Information

-The corpus includes the following licenses: CC-BY-SA-3, CC-BY-4, CC-BY-NC-ND-4, MIT.
+The corpus includes the following licenses: CC-BY-SA-3, CC-BY-4, and CC-BY-NC-ND-4.
+The corpus also include a "save_use_share" license, for these documents the data provider permitted us to share the data for research purposes.

 #### Citation Information

+If you use part of this work, please cite our paper:

 ```